Kiffhost/exalted-scripture-understanding/Charms/Dragon-Blooded/Lore/As in the Beginning.md

 ### Fire
 A roaring conflagration engulfs the land, setting the world ablaze.
- - All characters suffer a one-time environmental hazard with difficulty 5, Damage 6L.
+ - All characters suffer a one-time [[Environmental Hazards|environmental hazard]] with difficulty 5, Damage 6L.
  - Forests, grasslands, wooden structures, and other flammable terrain catches fire and continues to burn with a lesser intensity (difficulty 5, Damage 4L/round) until they’re extinguished or no fuel remains.
  - A haze of smoke and ash hangs over the affected area, imposing a –2 penalty on any vision- or scentbased rolls.
 This lasts (Dragon-Blood’s successes/2) hours, rounded up, unless dispersed earlier by natural weather, magic, or the creative actions of characters, and may last longer if large regions remain ablaze.